Skip to Content

 There is also a fully online version that you can do anywhere which takes between 4 and 12 weeks with 10 hours a week of video-call support from a tutor.

-The thing that’s really good about the Maximo Nivel courses is that for a small fee you can add on lifetime job-finding support once you’ve graduated.
+The thing that’s really good about the Maximo Nivel courses is that for a small fee, you can add lifetime job-finding support once you’ve graduated.

-They even hire 3-5 teachers a month from their courses to work at the sites that you’ve been training in, so if you love where you’re studying, there’s the option to stay.
+They even hire 3-5 teachers a month from their courses to work at the sites that you’ve been training in.

 5. ITA in Germany